-Worcester bosch combi boiler has been very popular in the UK and it has been providing an excellent service to the customers for several decades.
+Worcester bosch combi boilers have been very popular in the UK, and it has been providing an excellent service to the customers for several decades.

 To work efficiently the Worcester combi boiler needs to operate on a standard pressure, between 1/ 2 bar, 1.5 bar is also a good pressure level.

 So, the pressure of the combi boiler needs to be topped up with cold water through the mains at some point in their lifetime.

 However, while operating the combi boiler, if you notice that the pressure gauge or indicator has dropped down to the red zone, then you must repressurise it immediately.

 It might happen when your system is not heated properly, has a leak from the expansion vessel or commonly happens after removing a radiator.